mgechev/angularjs-style-guide/README.md

 * Watch only the most vital variables (for example when using real time communication don't cause digest loop in each received message).
 * Make computations in `$watch`  as simplest as possible.
 Making heavy and slow computations in a single `$watch` will slow down the whole application (the $digest loop is done in a single thread because of the single-threaded nature of JavaScript).

-## Source Code Layout

-* You should keep the components from requiring too many dependencies.
-But if they do, keep the lines declaring the dependencies no longer than 80 characters.

 ## Others